 ETERNAL LIFE IS ETERNAL.
 It is NOT “life until you sin again.”
-Jesus promised us “etem. life” and it is ridiculous to think that He didn’t mean by that that He was giving us a life that would never end.
-Eternal life begins when we believe.
+Jesus promised us “eternal life” and it is ridiculous to think that He didn’t mean that He gives us life that would never end.
+Eternal life begins THE MOMENT when we believe.

 The believer “is passed from death unto life.”
 (John 5:24)